alrichardbollans/spatial-preposition-annotation-tool/README.md

 Clicking start begins a new annotation session.

-This will add annotations to the annotation list csv in /outputs/.
+This will store the users data in the user list csv and add annotations to the annotation list csv in the `output_path`, which is currently set to the home directory.

 ### Instructions for Subjects